-This section will address all elements of the environment, (such as land, water, air, waste, noise, nature conservation, cultural heritage, social and community, health and safety, economy, hazards and risk) in a way that is comprehensive and clear.
+This section will address all elements of the environment, (such as land, water, coast, air, waste, noise, nature conservation, cultural heritage, social and community, health and safety, economy, hazards and risk) in a way that is comprehensive and clear.
 To achieve this, the following issues will be considered for each environmental value relevant to the project:

-- Environmental values affected: describe the existing environmental values of the area to be affected including values and areas that may be affected by any cumulative impacts (refer to background studies in appendices - note: such studies may be required over several seasons).
+- Environmental values affected: describe the existing environmental values of the area to be affected including values and areas that may be affected by any cumulative impacts (refer to background studies in appendices note: such studies may be required over several seasons).
 Explain how the environmental values were derived, such as by citing published documents or by following a recognised procedure to derive the values. - Impact on environmental values: describe quantitatively the likely impact of the project on the identified environmental values of the area.
 The cumulative impacts of the project must be considered over time or in combination with other (all) impacts in the dimensions of scale, intensity, duration or frequency of the impacts.
-In particular, address any requirements and recommendations of the relevant state planning policies, environmental protection policies, national environmental protection measures and integrated catchment management plans. - Cumulative impacts on the environmental values of land, air and water and cumulative impacts on public health and the health of terrestrial and aquatic ecosystems must be discussed in the relevant sections.
-This assessment may include air and watersheds affected by the project and other proposals competing for use of the local air and water sheds. - Where impacts from the project will not be felt in isolation to other sources of impact, it is recommended that the proponent develop consultative arrangements with other industries in the project's area to undertake cooperative monitoring and/or management of environmental parameters.
-Describe such arrangements in the EIS.

-- Environmental protection objectives: describe qualitatively and quantitatively the proposed objectives for enhancing or protecting each environmental value.
+In particular, address any requirements and recommendations of relevant state planning policies, environmental protection policies, national environmental protection measures and integrated catchment management plans. - Environmental protection objectives: describe qualitatively and quantitatively the proposed objectives for enhancing or protecting each environmental value.
 Include proposed indicators to be monitored to demonstrate the extent of achievement of the objective as well as the numerical standard that defines the achievement of the objective (this standard must be auditable).
 The measurable indicators and standards can be determined from legislation, support policies and government policies as well as the expected performance of control strategies.
 Include objectives for progressive and final rehabilitation and managing contaminated land. - Control strategies to achieve the objectives: describe the control principals, proposed actions and technologies to be implemented that are likely to achieve the environmental protection objectives; include designs and relevant performance specifications of plant.
-Details are required to show that the expected performance is achievable and realistic. - Environmental offsets: Information is required to show that measures have been taken to avoid and minimise potential adverse impacts of the project.
+Details are required to show that the expected performance is achievable and realistic.

+- Environmental offsets: Information is required to show that measures have been taken to avoid and minimise potential adverse impacts of the project.
 Environmental offsets may be proposed to counterbalance any remaining loss of environmental values, consistent with the specific-issue offset policies under the framework of the Queensland Government Environmental Offset Policy 2008. - Monitoring programs: describe the monitoring parameters, monitoring points, frequency, data interpretation and reporting proposals. - Auditing programs: describe how progress towards achieving the objectives will be measured, reported and whether external auditors will be employed.
 Include scope, methods and frequency of auditing proposed. - Management strategies: describe the strategies to be used to ensure the environmental protection objectives are achieved and control strategies implemented, such as by a continuous improvement framework, including details of corrective action options, reporting (including any public reporting), monitoring, staff training, management responsibility pathway, and any environmental management systems and how they are relevant to each element of the environment. - Information quality: information given under each element will also state the sources of the information, how recent the information is, how any background studies were undertaken (e.g. intensity of field work sampling), how the reliability of the information was tested, and what uncertainties (if any) are in the information.